-Following an extensive legal battle, the Court of Appeal decided that, having introduced the protections, the government should have justified the discriminatory impact, but that it had failed to do so, and therefore justification on the grounds of legitimate aims must fail.
+Following extensive legal considerations, the Court of Appeal decided that, having introduced the protections, the government should have justified the discriminatory impact, but that it had failed to do so, and therefore justification on the grounds of legitimate aims must fail.
 As a result, the court dismissed any further deliberation over the question on proportionality of means, and remitted the matter back to the Employment Tribunal to consider the remedy.